veertuinc/anka-docs/content/en/docs/Anka Build Cloud/prepare-nodes.md

 7. Set the same `chunk_size` across your nodes with `anka config chunk_size 2147483648` (2GB).
 Any of the machines that create VM templates/tags need to also have this set.

 8. **Reboot the host**

+> You may also want to have your nodes restart on host level failure: `systemsetup -setrestartpowerfailure on` & `systemsetup -setrestartfreeze on`